frontierbio-tech/frontierbio-tech.github.io/studio/docs/intro.md

 ## Educational Value

-Studio.AI is designed with educational goals in mind:
+Studio is designed with educational goals in mind:

 - **Hands-on Experience**: Work with real-world AI workflows
 - **Practical Application**: Bridge theoretical concepts with implementation